juanmafont/GisUtilities/README.md

 How to install into Ubuntu (using ppa ubuntugis-stable or ubuntugis-unstable) ( https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa )

-sudo apt install gdal-bin python-gdal python-progressbar
+sudo apt-get install gdal-bin python-gdal python-progressbar